Authors can write or upload their manuscripts on Inkitt based on our guidelines.

 He clutched at his chest, feigning injury.
 “You wound me, good lady.”

 The giggling increased its volume, muffled only by her heavy, cream-coloured sleeves.
 “Mary’ll do much more if you’re the reason we have to reschedule.”

 “Does that mean you’d then be free?”
 Dylan winked at her less-than-serious glare.
 “Try not to vaporise too much of the arena, my dear.”
-They’d a number of smaller training grounds, but nothing that could handle a pair of strong spellsters fighting in earnest.
+The tower had a number of smaller training grounds, but nothing else that could handle a pair of strong spellsters fighting in earnest.

 She waved him away, grinning, before vanishing behind the thick door.

 Whistling to himself, he strolled back along the hallway.
 Nestria wasn’t the most confident spellster when it came to combat techniques, preferring to go on the defensive even when her guardian gave her full sanction to attack.
 Still, she’d have fun.
 What spellster wouldn’t enjoy a night of unleashing their full abilities upon a harmless object?